ScRiPt1337/spam_box/README.md

 # spam_box
-spam_box is a self hosted temp mail service
+spam_box is a self hosted temp mail service by hacksec.in